fastfetch-cli/fastfetch-wiki/Modules-PhysicalDisk.md

 | Module source | `src/modules/physicaldisk/physicaldisk.c` |
 | Detection source | `src/detection/physicaldisk/` |

 Prints one line per physical device — a disk, not a mounted volume.
-Where `Modules/Disk` reports file-system usage per mount point, this module reports the hardware behind it: model name, capacity, whether it is an SSD or a rotating disk, whether it is removable, whether the medium is read-only and, when asked, its temperature.
+Where `Modules-Disk` reports file-system usage per mount point, this module reports the hardware behind it: model name, capacity, whether it is an SSD or a rotating disk, whether it is removable, whether the medium is read-only and, when asked, its temperature.
 The key is `Physical Disk (<device name>)`, falling back to the